 When this test is ordered, slide review will always be performed at an additional charge.

 Hereditary nonpolyposis colon cancer (HNPCC), also known as Lynch syndrome, is an inherited cancer syndrome caused by a germline mutation in one of several genes involved in DNA mismatch repair (MMR), including MLH1, MSH2, MSH6, and PMS2.
 There are several laboratory-based strategies that help establish the diagnosis of HNPCC/Lynch syndrome, including testing tumor tissue for the presence of microsatellite instability (MSI-H) and loss of protein expression for any one of the MMR proteins by immunohistochemistry (IHC).
-It is important to note, however, that the MSI-H tumor phenotype is not restricted to inherited cancer cases; approximately 20% of sporadic colon cancers are MSI-H. Thus, MSI-H does not distinguish between a somatic (sporadic) and a germline (inherited) mutation, nor does it identify which gene is involved.
+However, it is important to note that the MSI-H tumor phenotype is not restricted to inherited cancer cases; approximately 20% of sporadic colon cancers are MSI-H. Thus, MSI-H does not distinguish between a somatic (sporadic) and a germline (inherited) mutation, nor does it identify which gene is involved.
 Although IHC analysis is helpful in identifying the responsible gene, it also does not distinguish between somatic and germline defects.

 An interpretative report will be provided.

 An interpretive report will be provided.
 The likelihood of a germline (inherited) mutation is very low in those cases where the tumor demonstrates MLH1 promoter hypermethylation and the normal tissue is unmethylated.
 The likelihood of a germline mutation is high in those cases where the tumor and normal tissue lack MLH1 promoter hypermethylation.
-In cases where the tumor and normal tissue demonstrate MLH1 promoter hypermethylation, this result will be interpreted as equivocal and a blood sample will be requested to confirm potential germline hypermethylation.
+In cases where the tumor and normal tissue demonstrate MLH1 promoter hypermethylation, this result will be interpreted as equivocal, and a blood sample will be requested to confirm potential germline hypermethylation.

 Testing tumors other than colon or endometrial for MLH1 hypermethylation has not been fully evaluated, and these specimens are not accepted for testing.

 2. Wang L, Cunningham JM, Winters JL, et al: BRAF mutations in colon cancer are not likely attributable to defective DNA mismatch repair.
-Cancer Res 2003;63:5209-5212
+Cancer Res.
+2003 Sep;63(17):5209-5212

 3. Domingo E, Laiho P, Ollikainen M, et al: BRAF screening as a low-cost effective strategy for simplifying HNPCC genetic testing.
-J Med Genet 2004;41:664-668
+J Med Genet.
+2004 Sep;41(9):664-668

-A PCR-based assay is used to test tumor DNA for the presence of hypermethylation of the MLH1 promoter.
-This is a modification of the method described by Grady et al.(Grady WM, Rajput A, Lutterbaugh JD, Markowitz S: Detection of aberrantly methylated hMLH1 promoter DNA in the serum of patients with microsatellite unstable colon cancer.
-Cancer Res 2001;61:900)
+A polymerase chain reaction-based assay is used to test tumor DNA for the presence of hypermethylation of the MLH1 promoter.(Modification of Grady WM, Rajput A, Lutterbaugh JD, Markowitz S: Detection of aberrantly methylated hMLH1 promoter DNA in the serum of patients with microsatellite unstable colon cancer.
+Cancer Res.
+2001 Feb;61(3):900)

 Varies

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 81288